 by Zosia Czarnecka

 A good friend once told me that the only rule of graffiti is that whatever you paint has to be more beautiful than what was already there.
-As I wandered around Edmonton, exploring the new murals painted in the Rust Magic Festival, those words echoed around my head.
+As I wandered around Edmonton, exploring the new murals painted in the Rust Magic Festival last fall, those words echoed around my head.
 Unfortunately, if you look up any definition of graffiti, almost every version contains the word “illicit”.
 Graffiti in itself is an art, a form of expression – a medium.
 However, society has blurred the line between graffiti and vandalism to a point of synonymy, and I worry, a point of no return.

 In a city like ours, that can often appear gloomy and grey in winter, street art brightens up the streets.
 It adds character and it tells a message.
 In Edmonton, where people still spend so much time driving everywhere and hiding inside to avoid the cold, the character and culture of Edmontonians can be hard to perceive.
 While I once believed that the life of Edmonton revolved around Whyte Ave and the Old Strathcona area, I’ve come to realize that that culture is one of hopeless romantics, trying to escape for a night, imagining themselves in Europe, and walking up and down one street as though that avenue is the heart and soul of Edmonton.
 Instead, the heartbeat of the city pounds downtown – across the river, along the winding Jasper Ave and up and down the streets of innovation, StartUp, and festivals that aren’t worried that no one will stop by.
 Because they know people will come – downtown Edmonton is a mirage of dreamers building a city they know deserves a spot on the map.
 For those people, graffiti and street art only contributes to their cause.
 It splashes colors on the grey concrete and dismal hidden parking lots.
 In many ways, it makes the city smaller.
 With murals, you no longer worry about that “three block walk to the restaurant” because you begin to believe that you will enjoy your walk.
 It’s no longer a sketchy dark neighbourhood, but instead an inspiring gallery.